Parent Reports - Creating and Managing Report Templates (pre release feature guide)

 Placeholders

-All parent reports will consist of a combination of "static" pieces of information, which don't change from report to report (such as the report headings and your school logo), and "dynamic" pieces of information, which do change from report to report (such as a pupil's name).
+All parent reports will consist of a combination of "static" pieces of information, which don't change from report to report (such as the report headings), and "dynamic" pieces of information, which do change from report to report (such as a pupil's name).

 In your template, the dynamic content is defined by placeholders.
 These are the elements contained by curly brackets (also known as braces), for example {First Name} and {Comment: Teacher Comment}.
 Think of placeholders in your templates as stand-ins for the pieces of information which will be different on each report.
 They allow you to draw information from Insight and determine where to put it on the page.